Organic Chesnok Red Garlic (Hardneck)

 Spring Planting Days to Maturity: About 90 days

 Description: Chesnok Red Garlic originally comes from the Republic of Georgia, and is considered one of the best varieties to cook with.
 It has regularly won awards for the best baking/roasting garlic, because it holds its shape and flavor well, even when cooked.
-It produces about 5-10 cloves per bulb, and grows well in areas with cold winters, cool damp springs, and warm dry summers.
-The cloves are robust in taste with medium heat when raw, and produce delicious mild garlic scapes.
-When cooked, Chesnok Red has a distinct smell, reminiscent of cooked sweet onions, and it adds a mild, sweet, and creamy garlic flavor, without a lot of the heat.
+It produces about 5-12 cloves per red striped bulb, and grows well in areas with cold winters, cool damp springs, and warm dry summers.
+However, it can do well in most US regions, including the South (I haven't grown this variety in South Florida yet, so I cannot attest to it growing in a zone 10b at this moment).
+This variety also produces delicious mild garlic scapes.
+When eaten raw, the cloves are robust in taste with medium, with not too over powering heat.
+When cooked, Chesnok Red has a distinct smell, reminiscent of cooked sweet onions, and it adds a robust, rich, sweet, and creamy garlic flavor, without a lot of the heat.
 Chesnok Red stores well for about 6-7 months.

 How To Grow Your Own Garlic